Sorooshi/Project-Template-/README.md

 - Define the dependencies (requirements) of your project/package in "requirement.txt" file.
 So that later one can install them using ```pip install -r requirements.txt```.

+- Do NOT push in the main branch.